ouceduxzk/ETHVoiceDemo/README.md

 This is the repository for ETH Voice Classification Demo

 ## Dataset
+Silence voices are recorded on smart phone
-Datasets are collected on youtube (singing, speaking with chinese , english and german languages), and then use
+Other Datasets are collected on youtube (singing, speaking with chinese , english and german languages), and then use
 ```
  ffmpeg -i input.wav  -f segment -segment_time 3 -c copy input%4d.wav
 ```